 Do you want maximum flexibility to grow and customize over time? → Open Dental (60+ ecosystem, scales from solo to enterprise)

-Don't overbuy enterprise features. tab32's BigQuery data warehouse is amazing — for a 20-location DSO with an analytics team.
-For a solo startup, it's a waste of money.
+Right-size for today. tab32's BigQuery data warehouse is powerful — for a multi-location DSO with an analytics team.
+For a solo startup, it may be more than you need right now.
 Buy what you need now.